sportsfellows/sports-app/README.md

 Run `npm run start` from terminal to start the server.
 Open a new tab in terminal and run `mongod` to start the Mongo process.
 Open another terminal tab and run `mongo` to open a Mongo shell (for viewing the contents of your local database).
 Lastly, open up a final terminal tab; this is where you will be making all of your server requests.
 Instructions and examples are below.

+// Review: you should also indicate what environment variables a user would need to put into their .env

 ## Routes

 ### Auth/User Routes